fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 This does not happen when the same task structure is called from the loop() so in that case the memory is not retained.

 This may be because starting one task from another is not allowed in FreeRTOS.

+## RS485ReceivingDataFRT3

+A further attempt to see what can be done.